Who can file an objection?

 What is an objection?

 An objection is a statement that says you are against the petition for change of name filed by the petitioner.
 You should have a valid reason for being against the name change and be able to describe it in a sworn written statement called an affidavit.
-You must file with the court a written objection and supporting affidavit that states the reasons for the objection.
+You must file a written objection and supporting affidavit that states the reasons for the objection with the court.
 You also need to be able to express this reason in court if the other side asks for a hearing.

-- What is an affidavit?
-A written statement the contents of which are affirmed under the penalty of perjury to be true.
+An affidavit is a written statement where you are affirming the contents of the statement to the court under the penalty of perjury to be true.
 An affidavit in support of an objection to a petition for a name change must be made upon personal knowledge, must set forth facts that would be admissible in evidence, and must show affirmatively that the person objecting is competent to testify to the matters stated in the affidavit.
 It is not necessary to have the affidavit witnessed or notarized.

 What can be a valid reason for an objection?